 Fodor's Expert Review American Red Cross

-The national headquarters for the American Red Cross, a National Historic Landmark since 1965, is composed of four buildings.
-Guided tours show off the oldest, a neoclassical structure of blinding-white marble built in 1917 to commemorate women who cared for the wounded on both sides during the Civil War.
+The national headquarters for the American Red Cross, a National Historic Landmark since 1965, is composed of three buildings.
+Guided tours show off the oldest, a Beaux Arts structure of blinding-white marble built in 1917 to commemorate women who cared for the wounded on both sides during the Civil War.
 Three stained-glass windows designed by Louis Comfort Tiffany illustrate the values of the Red Cross: faith, hope, love, and charity.
-Other holdings included on the 60-minute tour include an original Norman Rockwell painting, sculptures, and two signature quilts.
-Weather permitting, the tour includes a visit to the courtyard.
-Reservations are required for the free tour; schedule via email or phone.
+Other holdings you'll see on the 60-minute tour include an original N.C.
+Wyeth painting, sculptures, and artifacts that belonged to Clara Barton.
+Weather permitting, the tour includes a visit to the memorial garden.
+Reservations are required for the free tour, offered 10 am and 2 pm on Wednesday and Friday; schedule via email at email@example.com.